pamil/SyliusElasticSearchPlugin/README.md

 9. Example Request/Response:

+It's required to pass `channel` argument to the search.
 To activate filter you need to pass in parameter (query, request, attribute) ``requested field`` see reference in configuration section.

 For e.g:

 ```